JustAdam/drupal-platform-manager/README.md

 - Git updates using HEAD will result in the folder being used always being the same 'version'.
 Release history for this asset will not be available.
 To enable release history then you need to specify a particular revision to pull from.

-- Source code for actual websites needs to be managed and deployed by another tool and is outside the scope of the dmu
+- Source code for actual websites needs to be managed and deployed by another tool and is outside the scope of the dpm